rasikasrimal/Heartlytics/docs/2-step-verification.md

 The forgot-password interface uses a compact authentication card with segmented six-box code inputs and Bootstrap 5 components.
 Each box auto-advances on input and accepts pasted codes across all fields.
 A muted countdown badge visually indicates when the disabled resend button will become active.

+The redesigned sign-up flow includes an optional email verification card that reuses these segmented inputs to keep the experience consistent.

 ## Detailed Data Flow Diagram (DFD)

 ```mermaid